 Garner Family and Cosmetic Dentistry offers tooth extraction, or the removal of a tooth from its socket, as a part of our general dentistry services.
 Sometimes a tooth extraction is necessary to restore the oral health of a patient.
 Dr. Matthew Jenne may recommend tooth extraction for any of the following reasons:

 - if we need to make space for braces or retainers, following an orthodontia plan

-- if a tooth has become severely impacted or infected
+- You have a severely impacted or infected tooth

 - if a tooth is unrecoverable from excessive decay or damage